 \subsection{Model}

-The proposed model contains two generator networks: one appearance generator and one geometric generator.
-The two generators are connected with a warping function to produce the final images or video frames, as shown in Figure \ref{fig:basicmodel}.
-Suppose an arbitrary image or video frame $X \in \mathbb{R}^{D_x \times D_y \times 3}$ is generated with two independent latent vectors, $Z^a \in \mathbb{R}^{d_a}$ which controls its appearance, and $Z^g \in \mathbb{R}^{d_g}$ which controls its geometric information.
-Varying the geometric latent vector $Z^g$ and fixing the latent vector $Z^a$ of appearance, we can transform an object's geometric information, such as rotating it with some angles and changing its shape.
-Varying the $Z^a$ and fixing the $Z^g$, we can change the identity or the category of the object, while keeping it within the same geometric status, such as the same viewing angle or the same shape.
-Thus, the appearance information and the geometric information are disentangled in the ideal situation.
+The proposed model contains two generator networks: one appearance generator and one geometric generator, which are combined by a warping function to produce the final images or video frames, as shown in figure \ref{fig:basicmodel}.
+Suppose an arbitrary image or video frame $X \in \mathbb{R}^{D_x \times D_y \times 3}$ is generated with two independent latent vectors, $Z^a \in \mathbb{R}^{d_a}$ which controls the appearance, and $Z^g \in \mathbb{R}^{d_g}$ which controls the geometric information.
+Varying the geometric latent vector $Z^g$ and fixing the appearance latent vector $Z^a$, we can transform an object's geometric information, such as rotating it with certain angle and changing its shape.
+On the other hand, varying $Z^a$ and fixing $Z^g$, we can change the identity or the category of the object, while keeping it geometric information unchanged, such as the same viewing angle or the same shape.

 The model can be expressed as